-Other uses and disclosures of your health information not covered by this notice or the laws that apply to us will be made only with your written authorization.
-If you provide us with authorization to use or disclose your health information, you may revoke that authorization in writing at any time.
-When we receive your written revocation we will no longer use or disclose your health information for the purpose of that authorization.
-However, we are unable to retrieve any disclosures already made based your prior authorization.
+Apart from what we say in this Notice, we will not use or share your health information unless we get your written permission.
+Under HIPAA, this permission is called an “authorization.”
+If you give us written permission to use or disclose your health information, you may revoke (take back) that permission in writing at any time.
+If you revoke your permission, we will no longer use or disclose your health information for the purpose involved.
+However, we cannot retrieve any disclosures that we already made based on your prior permission.

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

-In limited circumstances we may deny your request to inspect or receive a copy of your health information.
-If you are denied access to your health information, you may request that the denial be reviewed.
-A licensed health care professional chosen by Mercy Medical Center will review your request and the denial.
-The person who conducts the review will not be the same person who denied your request.
-We will comply with the outcome of the review.
+If we say no to your request to look at the information or get a copy of it, we will tell you why in writing.
+Also, you may ask us in writing to review that decision.
+A health care professional will review your request and the decision.
+The person who makes the review will not be the same person who said no to your request.
+We will follow the outcome of the review.

-Right to Request Confidential Communications.
-You have the right to request that we communicate with you about health care matters in a certain way or at a certain location.
-For example, you can ask that we only contact you at an alternative location from your home address, such as work, or only contact you by mail instead of by phone.
-Your request must specify how or where you wish to be contacted.
-We do not require a reason for the request.
-We will accommodate all reasonable requests.
+Right to Ask for Confidential Communications: You have the right to ask us to communicate with you about health care matters in a certain way or at a certain address.
+For example, you can ask that we only contact you at a different location from your home address, such as work, or only contact you by mail instead of by phone.
+Your request must tell how or where you want to be contacted.
+We do not require a reason.
+We will agree to all reasonable requests.

-Right to a Paper Copy of This Notice.
-You have the right to a paper copy of this notice.
-If you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
+Right to a Paper Copy of This Notice: You have the right to a paper copy of this notice.
+If you have received this notice electronically, you still can have a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.